 What to do – Currently, the Plaza hosts Broadway plays, touring Mexican bands, and well-known chiptune artists.
 Every Wednesday at noon, the building offers entertaining free tours that are definitely worth taking.

-If you’re unsure of where to go for the greatest indoor things to do in El Paso at night look at the theatre’s schedule to experience the performances that might fancy you.
+If you’re unsure of where to go for the greatest indoor activities at night look at the theatre’s schedule to experience the performances that might fancy you.

 5. Take a Heritage Walks to the El Paso Mission Trail

 The El Paso Mission Trail offers visitors a glimpse of the city’s intriguing history and photogenic panoramas that will help anyone appreciate the city’s culture.
 It is named after the three 17th to 18th-century Catholic missions, Ysleta, Socorro, and San Elizario.

 Why you should go – Travels through the state’s most significant and last surviving Spanish mission trail which begins in El Paso.
 Taking a heritage walk here is one of the greatest ways for visitors to experience Texas’ rich multicultural roots.

 What to do – The path begins in El Paso, even though it actually extends beyond the city and crosses other regions of Texas.